 Guard regulations require kayakers to have a night distress

 signal.
-We recommend the ACR "C" Strobe, a compact,
+We recommend the ACR "C" Strobe, a compact, life vest

 worn, flashing white light to be used only in emergencies.

 display these words: "USCG approved."

 "Cold" Water Outfitting (water temperature